Record 2.7m people referred for cancer checks after pandemic decline | ITV News

 Record 2.7m people referred for cancer checks after pandemic decline

-A record-breaking 2.7 million people were referred for cancer checks over the last year, NHS England has said, after figures suggested the pandemic saw numbers dramatically decline in 2020.
+A record 2.7 million people were referred for cancer checks over the past year, after figures suggested the pandemic saw numbers dramatically decline in 2020.

-The number of patients receiving treatment for the disease has also risen, by 2,000 since the start of the pandemic, according to the health service.
+The number of patients receiving treatment for the disease has also risen by 2,000 since the start of the pandemic, according to NHS England.

-According to data from NHS England and NHS Improvement, referrals for suspected cancer remained at around 116% of pre-pandemic levels even during the peak of the Omicron wave, and rose overall from 2.4 million to 2,657,316.
+According to data from the health service and NHS Improvement, referrals for suspected cancer remained at around 116% of pre-pandemic levels even during the peak of the Omicron wave, and rose overall from 2.4 million to 2,657,316.

 Around 315,000 patients also started treatment compared with 313,000 before Covid-19 struck, they added.